TenthChain/VSCode-Bedrock-Development-Extension/documentation/Json Validation.md

 ## Behavior packs

 For best results, name your folder with the letters BP/bp in them.
-If the behavior pack is inside the `behavior_packs` folder inside the world folder it will be identified as well.
+If the behavior pack is inside the `behaviour_packs` folder inside the world folder it will be identified as well.

 | Schema                | When is it applied                                                                                                                                                                               |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |